Running a Refinement (in detail)

 Controlling the figure of merit

 The figure of merit (FoM) used in the refinement process to assess the goodness of fit between MD and experimental data can be configured using a dictionary with the following key/value pairs: - error : {'exp', 'none'} Whether to weight the FoM using the experimental errors of the data or not (respectively).
-The former results in values with larger (relative) error contributing less to the overall FoM. - norm : {'data_points', 'dof', 'none'} Whether to normalise the FoM using the total number of data points, the degrees of freedom (number of data points less the number of varying parameters), or not at all.
+The former results in values with larger (relative) error contributing less to the overall FoM. - norm : {'data_points', 'dof', 'none'} Whether to normalise the FoM using the total number of data points, the degrees of freedom (for the chi-squared figure of merit, this is number of data points minus the number of varying parameters), or not at all.

 If not provided then the FoM defaults to using the first options, namely: